yu-jeffy/gpt-btc/README.md

 # gpt-btc
 gpt 4 powered btc analysis and trading bot

-proof of concept in the works
+analysis is wip, trading is planned